-- 1. Watch all the videos on the Gensis control at hotkilns.com/videos in the "Genesis Control" category. - 2.
+- 1. Watch all videos on the Genesis control at: https://hotkilns.com/support/videos in the "Genesis Control" category. - 2.
 Look through the Genesis instruction manual. - 3.
 Get familiar with the control by using the menus. - 4.
-Set up WiFi (See Setting Up WIFI on the Genesis Control) on how to do this on our website under the Genesis Control Videos. - 5.
-Update the latest Firmware.
+Set up WiFi (see "Setting Up WIFI on the Genesis Control" video on the above link). - 5.
+Update to the latest firmware.
 This changes from time to time with no set schedule.
-We have found that many issues that customers have are fixed by new software: Menu > Configuration > Communications > Update Firmware
+We have found that issues that customers have are fixed by new software updates: Menu > Configuration > Communications > Update Firmware.